ricciluk/SQL-Practice/Leetcode Practice.md

 #### 1454.
 Active Users
 [CLICK HERE FOR QUESTION](https://leetcode-cn.com/problems/active-users/)

+* WINDOW Function
-* WINDOW Function, LAG Function(return a previous row in the table)
+* LAG Function(return values from a previous row in the table), LEAD Function(return values from a next row in the table)
 ```mysql
 SELECT DISTINCT b.id, name
 FROM